 Once a solid partner is found, he should be able to help you implement marketing strategies, as well as offer market information and help with customs clearance and wine promotion.

 Finding wine importers can be done via various strategies.
 An initial step can be cold contacting via a reliable list in order to get an appointment and later set-up a meeting.
 Visiting the country’s major expos, like Seoul Food and Hotel or getting in touch with a government or trade agency is also recommended.
+You can read a very useful guide that will help you approach and deal with wine importers here.

 Some of South Korea’s top wine importers and retailers: Vinideus Co Ltd, Wine 2U Korea, Boa Trading, Handok Wine Co, Indulge or Winenara.